 In recent years, Vauxhall has languished near the bottom of our Driver Power surveys, with the low purchase prices soon being outweighed by a less-than-perfect ownership experience.
-The latest Vauxhall Astra is too new to have featured properly in our 2022 edition, however the brand has seen some modest improvement overall.
+The latest Vauxhall Astra is too new to have featured properly in our 2023 edition, however, the brand has seen some modest improvement overall.

 Vauxhall Astra reliability

-As a brand, Vauxhall climbed to 19th place out of 29 in 2022, following a worrying 28th-place result in 2020.
-This positions the British brand just behind rival Volkswagen, yet ahead of even some premium marques like Mercedes.
+As a brand, Vauxhall climbed to 19th place out of 29 in 2022, but dropped back to 24th out of 32 brands in 2023’s Driver Power results.
+This positions the British brand just behind rival SEAT, yet ahead of even some premium marques like Mercedes and Audi.
 Customers liked the running costs of their cars and were happy enough with phone connectivity, but rear-seat legroom and the driving experience weren’t rated too highly.

-In our run-down of the best-rated cars on sale, the outgoing Astra placed a disappointing 64th.
-Owners criticised nearly every aspect of the car, however the new model is completely new, with significant improvement in all areas, so should fare better when it eventually features.
+In our run-down of the best-rated cars on sale, the outgoing Mk7 Astra placed a reasonable 54th for an ageing car, which was actually an improvement on 2022.
+Owners praised its value for money and safety features, but while it performed less well in other areas, the new model is significantly improved, so should fare better when it features.

 The latest Vauxhall Astra can’t quite keep pace with the class leaders when it comes to safety, because Euro NCAP gave it four stars out of five in recent crash tests, matching the scores it gave to the Vauxhall Mokka and Vauxhall Corsa.
+However, it’s worth noting it faced stricter testing than the five-star Ford Focus and Volkswagen Golf, because NCAP testing gets tougher every two years.
 Chest protection was said to be comparatively poor, while the safety technology is claimed not to be as extensive as some similar cars.
 However, its overall scores of 80% and 82% for adult and child occupant protection respectively are perfectly decent.